A polynomial kernel for $3$-leaf power deletion: Introduction

-Roughly speaking, our first step is to find a \emph{``good''} approximate solution, called a \emph{good modulator} of an input graph $G$, that is a set $S\subseteq V(G)$ of size $O(k^2)$ such that $G\setminus(S\setminus\left\{v\right\})$ is a $3$-leaf power for every vertex $v$ in $S$.
-This technique of computing a good modulator has been used in several kernelization algorithms~\cite{JP2018,KK2017-block,KK2017,intervalkernel}.
-To bound the number of components of $G\setminus S$, we introduce two concepts; a \emph{complete split} of a graph $G$, which is a special type of a clique cut-set of $G$, and a \emph{blocking pair} for a set $X\subseteq V(G)$, which determine whether $(X,V(G)\setminus X)$ is a complete split of $G$.
-A key property, Lemma~\ref{lem:obstruction from blocking pair}, of a blocking pair is that two components of $G\setminus S$ blocked by the same pair in $S$ always contain an obstruction.
-Through a marking process with pairs in $S$, we show that if there are many components of $G\setminus S$ blocked by some pairs in $S$, then we can safely remove all edges inside some of the components.
-Afterward, we bound the number of isolated vertices of $G\setminus S$ through another marking process, and then design a series of reduction rules to bound the size of the remaining components of $G\setminus S$, which utilize a tree-like structure of $3$-leaf powers, introduced by Brandst\"{a}dt and Le \cite{BL2006}.
+To reduce the number of components, we will classify components of $G\setminus S$.
+For a component~$C$ of $G\setminus S$, if $N_G(V(C))\cup N_G(V(G)\setminus V(C))$ is a clique, then the partition $(V(C),V(G)\setminus V(C))$ will be called a complete split of $G$ and it will be easier to handle such components.
+If it does not form a complete split, then we will find a pair of vertices in $N_G(V(C))\subseteq S$ certifying that $(V(C),V(G)\setminus V(C))$ is not a complete split.
+Such a pair will be called a blocking pair and we say that $V(C)$ is blocked by the pair.
+A key property, Lemma~\ref{lem:obs from blocking}, of a blocking pair is that for two components $C_1$ and~$C_2$ of $G\setminus S$, if both $V(C_1)$ and $V(C_2)$ are blocked by the same pair $\{x,y\}$, then $V(C_1)\cup V(C_2)\cup\{x,y\}$ induces a subgraph that is not a $3$-leaf power.
+Through a marking process with pairs in $S$, we show that if there are many components of $G\setminus S$ blocked by some pairs, then we can safely remove all edges inside some of the components.
+Afterward, we bound the number of isolated vertices of $G\setminus S$ through another marking process, and then design a series of reduction rules to bound the size of the remaining components of $G\setminus S$ by using a tree-like structure of $3$-leaf powers by Brandst\"{a}dt and Le~\cite{BL2006}.

 We organize this paper as follows.
-In Section~\ref{Section: Preliminaries}, we summarize some terminologies in graph theory and parameterized complexity, and introduce $3$-leaf powers.
-In Section~\ref{Section: Good modulator}, we introduce a good modulator of a graph, and then present an algorithm that either confirms that an input instance $(G,k)$ is a no-instance, or constructs a small good modulator of $G$.
-In Sections~\ref{Section: Bounding the number of components outside of a good modulator} and \ref{Section: Bounding the size of components outside of a good modulator}, we design a series of reduction rules that allows us to bound the number of vertices outside of a good modulator of a graph.
-In Section~\ref{Section: Proof of the main theorem}, we combine the above steps to prove our main result.
-In Section~\ref{Section: Conclusions}, we conclude this paper with some open problems.
+In Section~\ref{sec:prelim}, we summarize some terminologies in graph theory and parameterized complexity, and introduce known properties of $3$-leaf powers.
+In Section~\ref{sec:overview}, we describe our polynomial kernel without proofs.
+In Section~\ref{sec:redundant}, we present a polynomial-time algorithm that finds a small $1$-redundant modulator.
+In Section~\ref{sec:safeness}, we show the safeness of all reduction rules for the \LPD\ problem.
+In Section~\ref{sec:main proof}, we prove Theorem~\ref{thm:main}, and in Section~\ref{sec:conclu}, we conclude this paper with some open problems.